 A core clinical multi-disciplinary team (MDT) was based within the OH service.
 The MDT comprised case managers, occupational physicians and physiotherapists, who were trained in motivational interviewing and cognitive behavioural therapy (CBT) techniques.
-Motivational interviewing is a collaborative, person-centered form of guiding to elicit and strengthen motivation for, and discussion about, change.
+Motivational interviewing is a collaborative, person-centred form of guiding to elicit and strengthen motivation for, and discussion about, change.
 The key techniques are Open-ended questions, Affirmations, Reflections and Summarising or recapping the main points (OARS).
 The R2H clinical team used this approach to draw out the employee’s ideas, motivations and skills for change.
-[16] The case managers were occupational health nurses, except one occupational therapist.
+[16] The case managers were occupational health nurses, except for one occupational therapist.
 They acted as the service gateway and co-ordinators of care.
 Following an initial assessment, case managers supported employees to plan a series of goals, leading to gradual increase of activities at home in preparation for a return to work.
 They signposted or provided input from a broad portfolio of support and treatments including on-line CBT, fast-tracked medical or surgical care, physical therapies and advice on exercise.
 Occupational physicians were involved early in the management of complex cases and in case reviews, including all cases who had not returned to work within 8 weeks.
-Both case managers and Occupational Physicians interacted with line managers and human resources advisers, depending on the complexity of the case.
+Both case managers and occupational physicians interacted with line managers and human resources advisers, depending on the complexity of the case.
 Physiotherapists administered early physical treatments for clients with musculoskeletal disorders, but also exercise therapy for all clients – including those with non-musculoskeletal conditions.

 A strong emphasis was placed on optimising communication outside the core team, particularly with the line manager, the HR team, and treating clinicians.
 Evidence of conflicting messages from treating clinicians in respect of increasing activities or return to work was addressed by constructive discussion with general practitioners or specialists (with the employees’ consent).
 Case managers or occupational physicians gave practical interactive input into the planning of adjustments to work, especially where managers were having difficulty because of operational constraints.
-Regular active meetings with Divisional HR advisors were a key part of the intervention.
+Regular active meetings with divisional HR advisors were a key part of the intervention.
 In providing these inputs, R2H was radically different from the previous OH service, which delivered traditional fitness for work assessments, fast track physiotherapy treatment, counselling, and advice to managers about adjustments to support return-to-work plans, but without active case management.
 A phased implementation began in January 2009 and was complete by December 2009.

-Evaluation of impact:

 Evaluation was planned into the intervention from the outset, and took the form of a controlled before and after comparison (difference of differences) with a referent neighbouring hospital trust (Salisbury Hospital NHS Foundation Trust), which had a similar style of occupational health service at baseline, and where no intervention was made during the study period.
 At each trust, data collection spanned the year prior to the intervention (2008), the year during which the service was being developed (2009), and the year after full implementation (2010).

-The main source of data was the Electronic Staff Record (ESR), a computerised database, which includes information about sickness absence, and which since 2007 has been widely used in the National Health Service.
+The main source of data was the Electronic Staff Record (ESR), a computerised database, which includes information about sickness absence, and which since 2007 has been widely used in the NHS.
 With assistance from the HR departments at each trust (intervention and control), we received downloads of anonymised information from the ESR, including numbers of employees (full- and part-time) by year, and for each period of absence beginning in a year of study and lasting for longer than four weeks (4-week absences), the start and finish dates (or information that the absence continued beyond 26 weeks), and the medical reason for absence.